Most recent posts

 Marlow has grown significantly more prosperous over the years.
 A sleepy suburb of London lounging on the Thames, it has benefited from substantially wealthier residents and more prosperous local businesses.
 Now, for example, Russell Brand lives nearby and Ricky Gervais has a weekend place in town.

 These various sources of funds have enabled more recent pupils to hit the jackpot.
-Their field hockey and rowing (crew) programs are nationally known, and wooden shields hanging around the quadrangle celebrate former pupils, boys and girls, who played for England.
+Their field hockey and rowing (crew) programs are nationally known, and wooden shields hanging around the quadrangle celebrate former pupils, boys and girls, who played for England, as in the national team.
 The level of accomplishment of recent pupils is very high in many different ways.

 Duncan Scott, James Guy, Matthew Richards and Tom Dean (left to right) were the first swimming relay team to defend an Olympic title, according to the BBC, which posted this photo on its website.